 3.15 In the period leading to the 2021 general Presidential and Parliamentary elections, bank accounts belonging to the Uganda Women's Network (UWONET) and the Uganda National NGO-Forum were frozen amidst accusations of terrorism financing.
-On the 10th day of December 2020, the Financial Intelligence Authority (FIA) wrote to the Director of Public Prosecutions (DPP), informing the office of the Authority's decision to freeze accounts of the organisations-UWONET and UNNGO-Forum.
-The FIA also as per the law called upon the (DDP) to take on the matter for 'further management.'
+On the 10th day of December 2020, the Financial Intelligence Authority (FIA) through its Director-Sydney Asubo wrote to the Director of Public Prosecutions (DPP), informing the office of the Authority's decision to freeze accounts of the organisations-UWONET and UNNGO-Forum.
+The action of the FIA was allegedly based on security intelligence reports of purported terrorism funding.
+The FIA also called upon the (DDP) to take on the matter for 'further management.'